 07:35 Top tips for getting the most out of your window covers

-This is my tiny Nissan NV200 camper van & although I already have a DIY van cab curtain, the purpose of the van window covers is to keep condensation to a minimum, darken the vehicle when sleeping in it & to keep the sun and heat out.
+This is my tiny Nissan NV200 camper van & although I already have a DIY van cab curtain, the purpose of the blackout window covers is to keep condensation to a minimum, darken the vehicle when sleeping in it & to keep the sun and heat out.

 For this tutorial, I’ll be making covers for my newly installed tinted back door windows, so I’ll start by making templates to work from, trim them to leave an accurate outline of the windows, stick them to the foil insulation & cut round the edge.
 If your window is too big for one piece of insulation, as a windscreen may be, then join two pieces together with aluminium foil tape.